krinosx/sdl2_gui/SDL2_GUI/ReadMe.txt

 FIX and IMPROVE
+	- Implement scrollbars
+		- Implement use of Images to replace button graphics in scrollbar
+		- Implement a 'button' to indicate visually the scrollbar position

 NEW FEATURES

-	- Implement TextArea component ( to show long texts ) - Combine the Panel with a kind of label maybe?
+	- Implement TextArea component ( to show long texts ) -
-	- Implement scrollbars
+			- Combine the Panel with a kind of label maybe?
+			- Create a new type of component.
+Use viewport/rectangle/scrollbar

 	- Implement Scroll Panels (a panel with scrollbars)